AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/former-teammembers-receive-cloud-notification-emails.md

 # Former team members receive Adobe Commerce cloud notification emails

 This article provides a solution for removing users from the recipients list of notification emails who are:
-* former team members that are no longer associated with your project
+* Former team members that are no longer associated with your project.
-* current team members who should not be receiving the notifications
+* Current team members who should not be receiving the notifications.

 ## Issue